Swan and ArabicMTEB: Dialect-Aware, Arabic-Centric, Cross-Lingual, and Cross-Cultural Embedding Models and Benchmarks: Conclusion

 \section{Conclusion}

-In this paper, we introduced \ourmodel-Small and \ourmodel-Large, along with the comprehensive \benchmark~ benchmark for evaluating Arabic text embeddings.
+In this paper, we introduced \smallm~and \largem, along with the comprehensive \benchmark~ benchmark for evaluating Arabic text embeddings.
 Our models demonstrate outstanding performance, benefiting from the strategic use of hard negatives and synthetic data in training.
-The evaluation across multiple benchmarks demonstrates that both \ourmodel-Small and \ourmodel-Large set new standards in Arabic-centric NLP tasks.
-They outperform existing state-of-the-art models in both cross-lingual and Arabic-specific tasks while being cost-effective and capable of understanding cultural context—making them ideal for real-world applications in diverse Arabic language settings.
+The evaluation across multiple benchmarks demonstrates that both \smallm~and \largem~set new standards in Arabic-centric NLP tasks.
+They outperform existing SoTA models in both cross-lingual and Arabic-specific tasks while being cost-effective and capable of understanding cultural context—making them ideal for real-world applications in diverse Arabic language settings.